 Since the Marvelous Spatuletail is so rare, it has been classified as Endangered by the International Union for Conservation of Nature; it's also considered an Alliance for Zero Extinction species.
 The main threat to the spatuletail is habitat destruction, caused by illegal wood-cutting and burning for agriculture.
 Other threats include illegal hunting and invasive plants, which crowd out native flowering plants that provide food.

 The Huembo Reserve also helps other rare species, including the Little Woodstar and Speckle-chested Piculet.
-It also provides habitat for migratory birds like Swainson's Thrush.
+It also provides habitat for migratory birds such as Swainson's Thrush.

-Beyond birds, communities also benefit: Local people work with ECOAN to plant trees on the reserve and nearby private lands, while a demonstration project with shade bananas, shade coffee, and passion fruit shows local farmers the methods and benefits of sustainable farming.
+Beyond birds, communities also benefit from the reserve: Local people work with ECOAN to plant trees on the reserve and nearby private lands, while a demonstration project with shade bananas, shade coffee, and passion fruit shows local farmers the methods and benefits of sustainable farming.

 Sign up for ABC's eNews to learn how you can help protect birds